htalibart/ppsuite/README.md

 ### If you want to use VizContacts
 To visualize predicted contacts using VizContacts, you also need to install :

-* PyMOL : https://pymol.org/ (developped with Pymol 2.1.0)
+* PyMOL : https://pymol.org/ (this package was developped for Pymol 2.1.0)
 * Circos : http://www.circos.ca/

 ## Installation